infinite-options/CaitlinRecordAndUpload/README.md

 ------------------------------------------------------------------------------------------------------------

-The following NuGet packages must be installed
+The following NuGet packages are pre-compiled as is, but may need to be added:
 Plugin.AudioRecorder
 Microsoft.Azure.Storage.Blob
 WindowsAzure.Storage